jacobszmon/Git-Info-Pages/docs/01-Git-Fundamentals/03-Staging-Commiting.md

 # Staging and committing
 {: .no_toc }

-Before we commit our files to our repo, we must first stage them.
-Before we commit our files we need to add them to the staging area.
+In order to properly use version control you need to commit your repository.
+However before you commit we must add our files to the staging area
 ## Table of Contents
 {: .no_toc }